-	Having these types of toys are nice to have but for the small cost of having insurance, it gives you peace of mind.
+Having these types of toys is nice, but for the small cost of having Insurance, it gives you peace of mind.

-Even if your snowmobile is in storage off-season your insurance policy will cover it for theft.
+Even if your snowmobile is in storage off-season, your insurance will cover it for theft.

 Group Insurance (Employer Sponsored)

-This type of insurance is offered by your employer where the employee may pay a small premium based on the coverage.
+Your employer offers This type of Insurance, where the employee may pay a small premium based on the coverage.